 The EKG (Electrocardiograph) Technician program is a 40-hour course that will be scheduled for one (1) day a week, eight (8) hours for a total of five (5) weeks.
+Classes will meet on Fridays from 8:00 am to 5:00 pm.
 A Certified EKG Technician (CET) administers and interprets EKG tests in a variety of clinical settings including hospitals and physicians’ offices.
 The Certified EKG Technician (CET) prepares and educates patients prior to collecting valuable diagnostic data that is used by the physician to determine cardiovascular functions/rhythm.

 The Mid-America Nursing & Allied-Health EKG (Electrocardiograph) Technician program will provide students with the real-world clinical skills that are essential to working in the hospital environment and physicians’ offices to monitor the electrical conduction of the heart; prepare the patient for stress testing and be able to apply Holter monitors.
 Each student will be prepared to assist physicians in proper placement of EKG lead using their knowledge of 3-lead, 5-lead or 12 lead electrodes on patients.